-Under the Simon Property Group, L.P.
-1998 Stock Incentive Plan, or the Plan, on February 24, 2011 the Compensation Committee of the Board awarded 78,046 restricted shares of Simon Property common stock to employees at a fair market value of \$105.64 per share.
+The Compensation Committee of our Board of Directors, or the Board, awarded 78,046 shares of restricted stock to employees on February 24, 2011 under The Simon Property Group, L.P.
+1998 Stock Incentive Plan at a fair market value of \$105.64 per share.
 The fair market value of this restricted stock award is being recognized as expense over the three-year vesting service period.
-In accordance with our partnership agreement, we issued an equal number of units to Simon Property.
+We issued shares held in treasury to make the awards.

-On March 16, 2010, the Compensation Committee of the Board approved a Long-Term Incentive Performance Program, or LTIP Program, for certain of our senior executive officers.
-Awards under the LTIP Program take the form of LTIP Units, a form of limited partnership interest issued by us.
-During the performance period, participants are entitled to receive on the LTIP Units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit.
-As a result, we account for these LTIP Units as participating securities under the two-class method of computing earnings per unit.
+On March 16, 2010, the Compensation Committee of our Board approved a Long-Term Incentive Performance Program, or LTIP Program, for certain of our senior executive officers.
+Awards under the LTIP Program take the form of LTIP Units, a form of limited partnership interest issued by the Operating Partnership.
+During the performance period, participants are entitled to receive on the LTIP Units awarded to them distributions equal to 10% of the regular quarterly distributions paid on a unit of the Operating Partnership.
+As a result, we account for these LTIP Units as participating securities under the two-class method of computing earnings per share.
 Awarded LTIP Units will be considered earned, in whole or in part, depending upon the extent to which the applicable TSR benchmarks, as defined, are achieved during the performance period and, once earned, will become the equivalent of units after a two year service-based vesting period, beginning after the end of the performance period.
 Awarded LTIP Units not earned are forfeited.